Ukraine’s battered Mariupol, reeling from hospital strike, says Russia’s assault continues as bodies pile up

 “What kind of country is this, the Russian Federation, which is afraid of hospitals and maternity hospitals and destroys them?” he said in a video address late Wednesday.

-The attack drew condemnation from Western leaders including British Prime Minister Boris Johnson who described it on Twitter as “depraved,” while Britain’s armed forces minister called it “a war crime.”
+The attack drew condemnation from Western leaders including British Prime Minister Boris Johnson, who described it on Twitter as “depraved,” while Britain’s armed forces minister called it “a war crime.”
 White House press secretary Jen Psaki said, “It is horrifying to see.”
-United Nations Secretary General António Guterres said the hospital attack was “horrific,” calling for an end to the bloodshed.
+United Nations Secretary General António Guterres said the hospital attack was “horrific” and called for an end to the bloodshed.

-“I am horrified by the reported attack today on a maternity hospital in Mariupol, Ukraine — an attack which reportedly left young children and women in labor buried beneath the rubble of destroyed buildings,” Catherine Russell, the executive director of UNICEF, the U.N.'s agency for children, said in a statement.
+“I am horrified by the reported attack today on a maternity hospital in Mariupol, Ukraine — an attack which reportedly left young children and women in labor buried beneath the rubble of destroyed buildings,” Catherine Russell, the executive director of UNICEF, the U.N.agency for children, said in a statement.
 “This attack, if confirmed, underscores the horrific toll this war is exacting on Ukraine’s children and families.”

 Timsit and Francis reported from London.
 Stern reported from Mukachevo, Ukraine.
 Rick Noack in Paris contributed to this report.